ansys/pydpf-post/doc/source/user_guide/server_context.rst

 When using a DPF server version later than Ansys 2023 R1, the DPF server context controls Ansys license interactions.

-- When the **Premium** DPF Server context is active, underlying operations check if a valid Ansys license exists and are allowed to check out this license if needed.
-This means that all DPF features are available, but a license may be checked-out.
+- When the **Premium** DPF server context is active, underlying operations check if a valid Ansys license exists and are allowed to check out this license if needed.
+This means that all DPF features are available, but a license may be checked out.
-- When the **Entry** DPF Server context is active, underlying operations check if a valid Ansys license exists but are not allowed to check out any license.
-This means that operations that require the checkout of a license are not available and raise an error.
+- When the **Entry** DPF server context is active, underlying operations check if a valid Ansys license exists but are not allowed to check out any license.
+This means that operations that require the a license be checked out are not available and raise an error.

 By default, using PyDPF-Post starts a DPF server with the **Premium** context active.
 For more information, search the `PyDPF-Core documentation <https://dpf.docs.pyansys.com/dev/user_guide/server_context.html>`_